jejacks0n/teaspoon/README.md

 The best way to read about the configuration options is to generate the initializer and env, but we've included the info here as well.

-**Note:** `Teabag.setup` may not be available in all environments.
-The generator wraps it within a check.
+**Note:** `Teabag.setup` may not be available in all environments, so the generator wraps it within a check.

 <dl>